Board of Directors

 Ralph W. Hardy, Jr., Esquire

-Mr. Hardy is a partner at Venable LLP in Washigon, DC.
+Mr. Hardy is a partner at Venable LLP in Washington, DC.
 He has served on a number of boards of directors and boards of trustees for both for-profit and nonprofit entities.
 He is currently a partner in Venable’s Corporate Group.
 While in private practice, he has spent many years as an officer and director of First Media Corporation, a privately-owned investment holding and broadcasting company he co-founded with the Marriott family.
-Mr. Hardy is also the founding chairman of the J. Reuben Clark Law Society, a 15,000 member, 25 year-old worldwide association of Mormon attorneys, members of the judiciary and law students.
+Mr. Hardy is also the founding chairman of the J. Reuben Clark Law Society, a fifteen-thousand-member, twenty-five-year-old worldwide association of attorneys, members of the judiciary and law students.
 He is a member of the National Advisory Council of the University of Utah.

 Vincent Ventimiglia, Esquire